KKAA: Country music

 In the summer of 1974, KKAA's transmitter site was constructed 2 mi south of Aberdeen, next to the waste treatment plant.
 The 40 acre antenna site's ground conductivity was excellent for an AM radio station, as the Aberdeen area is a flood plain, with soil that provides excellent radio wave propagation, and an excellent ground plane.
 Extensive testing and measuring went into the fine-tuning of the 6 tower, directional antenna array.
 The original equipment included a custom built antenna phasor built to specs provided by the Harold Munn Radio consulting group, and the original transmitter was a 5,000 watt Continental, phase-modulated, solid-state, which was state of the art at the tme.
 The transmitter produced so much heat that it was used to warm the building in the winter.
 By summer's end 1974, the field measurements were done.
 At night KKAA operated with a highly directional signal that sent most of its signal almost due north at roughly 350 degrees, which provided a strong signal over-the-pole to Moscow, Russia, but also meant it could not be heard in Ipswich, South Dakota.

 The FCC signed off for permission to begin normal broadcasting, and the first words heard on KKAA after the station I.D. were by President Gerald Ford welcoming KKAA to the airwaves.
 The first song played was "Easy Lovin'" by Freddy Hart, followed by "Stand by your man" by Tammy Wynette.

 The original on-air format was modern country music, and the station operated 24 hours a day.
 The staff was from all around the country and the average age was 24 years.
 The line-up included: David Laustsen, general manager; Jean Laustsen, operations manager; Bard Kallestad, chief engineer & D.J.; Telford Toffelmire, program director,& D.J.; Chuck Timanus, news director; Ray Smith, farm director; Bob Matson, sales director; Jay Jackson, D.J. (morning man); Jeff James, D.J. (drive-time); Jefferson Red (Merle Valness), D.J.(evenings); Lovely-Liz (Elizabeth Epstein), D.J.(grave-yard shift).
+By the late 1980's, the on air staff included Dick Dunn in the Morning, Barb Johnson in the afternoon, and Jeff Canfield as news director.
+In 1987 Steve Small took over the morning shift, also acting as Music Director and Program Director.
+Throughout the late 80s, the Chief Engineer was Jon Thvedt.